elenderg/PAL-1000/instruções de compilação.md

 If the variable is a global, and the programmer wants us to initialize it with a literal value, we're going to need a "put" or "convert" routine to actually fill it in at run time, so we make sure we've got such a routine now.
 If we find one, we take a moment to compile its body, and then we fill in the variable's "initializer string" with the Plain English sentence that will do the initializing.
 "Global initializer" sentences are compiled in the next step.`

-181. Here are the seven helpers we need to find the right routines to call:` - `
+181. Here are the seven helpers we need to find the right routines to call: